-Our design makes use of local materials - such as the volcanic rock from the Virunga Mountain Chain – and labor intensive practices in an effort to deliver appropriate and sustainable design, as well as stimulate the local economy.
-The design and coordinated construction reduced the cost of this hospital to roughly two thirds of what a hospital of this size would typically cost in Rwanda, saving 2 million dollars in construction fees.
-The Butaro Hospital brought architects, builders, and doctors directly to a community most in need and addressed global poverty by creating better built, more equitable environments and embedding systems that ensured its long-term, independent sustainability.
+To design the hospital we made use of local materials – such as nearby volcanic rock from the Virunga Mountains – and labor intensive practices to deliver appropriate and sustainable design as well as stimulate the local economy through employment.
+This approach reduced the facility’s price tag to roughly two thirds of what a comparable hospital would typically cost in Rwanda, saving 2 million dollars in construction fees but also providing over 4,000 jobs.
+The Butaro Hospital brought together architects, builders, and doctors directly to a community in need, providing a dignified, healing space for its population and solidifying for MASS the value of purposeful, human-centric design.